evie-calico/espy/README.md

-# espyscript
+# espy
 as with evscript, this is stylized as lowercase! do not capitalize the e!

-the espyscript crate is the primary library for end users, and provides a simple API for parsing, compiling, and executing espyscript. refer to the individual component crates' README.md files for implementation details;
+the espy crate is the primary library for end users, and provides a simple API for parsing, compiling, and executing espy. refer to the individual component crates' README.md files for implementation details;
-this document will describe the espyscript language.
+this document will describe the espy language.

 - [espy-eyes](espy-eyes/README.md) (lexer)
 - [espy-ears](espy-ears/README.md) (parser)